 Each student shall be provided with an identification (ID) card on an annual basis.
-At the High School level, this card shall be worn and displayed on a lanyard by the student at all times during the school day (unless issued a temporary sticker) and must be presented upon request when attending any school-sponsored event.
+At the High School level, this card shall be worn and displayed on a lanyard or clipped to the shirt collar on the front of the torso, above the waist and below the shoulders by the student at all times during the school day (unless issued a temporary sticker) and must be presented upon request when attending any school-sponsored event.
 Lanyards will be provided and available.
 The card remains the property of the school, must not be defaced and must be surrendered, upon request, to any high school staff member.